-Dear Friends, on my recent trip down south, I visited a friend, a teacher, who told me this story:
+Dear Friends, on my recent trip down south, I visited a friend, a teacher, who told me this story about the wrong goal as parents:

 “I have a little girl in my classroom who never obeys me.
 It’s a huge problem.
 So I called in her parents and told them about her disruptive behavior.
 They looked at me blankly for a moment, then said, ‘We never tell her no. Your rules aren’t important.
 Our daughter’s happiness is more important than your rules!’
 Then they left!”